 "Well, gentlemen, what do you think?"
 This question was quickly answered.
 All agreed to say "Guilty," as if convinced that Kartinkin had taken part both in the poisoning and the robbery.
-An old artelshik, [member of an artel, an association of workmen, in which the members share profits and liabilities] whose answers were all in favour of acquittal, was the only exception.
+An old artelshik," whose answers were all in favour of acquittal, was the only exception.